What is Driving with Suspended License in Ontario

-So, if you received a summons to court for driving under suspension according to section 53 of the Highway Traffic Act – it means that you were operating a motor vehicle while your driver’s licence has been disqualified or prohibited by court-imposed suspension for unpaid fines, or other offences resulting in specific term prohibiting you from driving as a form of punishment.
+It means that you were operating a motor vehicle while your driver’s license has been disqualified or prohibited by court-imposed suspension for unpaid fines, or other provincial offences (or even criminal offences) resulting in specific term prohibiting you from driving a motor vehicle as a form of punishment.

-As mentioned above, there are administrative driver’s licence suspensions and those that were imposed by a court order specifically restricting you from touching a steering wheel for a specific period of time.
+As mentioned, there are administrative driver’s licence suspensions and those that were imposed by a court order specifically restricting you from touching a steering wheel for a specific period of time.

 Reasons for License Suspension

 The most widespread reasons of Ontario driver’s licence suspension are the following:

 - Conviction for criminal driving offence, such as driving while under the influence of alcohol/drugs (impaired driving) or dangerous driving;